Typetura/CSS-Initiatives/src/pages/ruleset-interpolation/explainer.md

 ## References & acknowledgements

 - Miriam Suzanne for proposal collaboration
-- Nicole Sullivan and Google UI Fund for support fast-tracking this proposal
+- Nicole Sullivan for general advice and proposal feedback
+- Google UI Fund for project support
 - Ana Monroe for editing and design feedback

 #### Additional thanks to support, feedback, and inspiration from